Judi McLeod

 But a landlubber Greenpeacer in the Philippines described the incident as accidental, and said Greenpeace would comply with the marine park authorities' ruling.

-Rainbow Warrior 11 arrived in the reservation in the middle of the Sulu Sea, about 600km south of Manila, last weekend as part of a four-month Asia-Pacific campaign to promote earth-friendly energy sources.
+Rainbow Warrior 11 arrived in the reservation in the middle of the Sulu Sea, about 600km south of Manila, last weekend as part of a four-month asia-Pacific campaign to promote earth-friendly energy sources.

 Greenpeace campaign manager Red Constantino said the crew made dive sorties to inspect the effect of global warming on the coral foundation, which is listed among the World Heritage sites as the UN Educational, Scientific and Cultural Organization,

-The chart indicated we were a mile and a half from the coral reef when the ship ran aground, Constantino said.
-And even if it sounds like the kind of map UNESCO might provide, apparently, the August 2005 navigational map was provided by the mapping office of the Philippine government.
+The chart indicated we were a mile and a half from the coral reef when the ship ran aground, Constantino said. and even if it sounds like the kind of map UNESCO might provide, apparently, the august 2005 navigational map was provided by the mapping office of the Philippine government.

 It was the ship's own rubber boats that safely towed it into deeper water, and it escaped serious damage.